adyen-examples/adyen-step-by-step-integration-workshop/README.md

         authenticationData.setAttemptAuthentication(AuthenticationData.AttemptAuthenticationEnum.ALWAYS);
         paymentRequest.setAuthenticationData(authenticationData);

-        // Add these lines, if you like to enable the Native 3DS2 flow:
+        // Add the following lines, if you want to enable the Native 3DS2 flow:
         // Note: Visa requires additional properties to be sent in the request, see documentation for Native 3DS2: https://docs.adyen.com/online-payments/3d-secure/native-3ds2/web-drop-in/#make-a-payment
         //authenticationData.setThreeDSRequestData(new ThreeDSRequestData().nativeThreeDS(ThreeDSRequestData.NativeThreeDSEnum.PREFERRED));
         //paymentRequest.setAuthenticationData(authenticationData);